mgajda/less-arbitrary/towards-better-union.md

 ### Overlapping alternatives

-The essence of union type systems have long been dealing with the conflicting types providen in the input.
+The essence of union type systems have long been dealing with the conflicting types provided in the input.

 Motivated by the examples above, we also aim to address conflicting alternative assignments.